Darrennchan8/amazon-balance-reloader/README.md

 gcloud compute instances add-metadata <INSTANCE_NAME> --metadata="google-logging-enabled=false"
 gcloud compute instances add-metadata <INSTANCE_NAME> --metadata="google-monitoring-enabled=false"
 ```
 It is not possible to set the `google-logging-enabled=false` metadata through the web UI.
+In fact, changing any configuration for the instance through web UI will automatically set `google-logging-enabled=true`.

 ### Automated Builds
 Follow [these steps](https://cloud.google.com/source-repositories/docs/integrating-with-cloud-build) to integrate with Cloud Build Triggers for GitHub.